offero/offero.github.io/index.markdown

 emitting metrics to Influx DB.
 Telegraf is a tool written to collect metrics and send them to Influx.
 If you want to log and graph custom application specific measurements, then your program has to emit metrics to Influx.
-My preferred way of doing so is by running an instance of telegraf along side my application and letting it collect and emit those events to Influx for me.
-That means that you have to emit the measurements to telegraf instead.
+One way of doing so is by running an instance of telegraf along side my application and letting it collect and emit those events to Influx.
 There is a text line specification for Influx measurements.
-In order to allow my applications to easily emit measurements to telegraf, I wrote a few libraries in languages I frequently use.
+In order to allow applications to easily emit measurements to telegraf, I wrote a few libraries in languages I frequently use.